-The Texas Insurance Code prohibits insurance companies from denying, refusing to renew, limiting, or charging more for coverage because of a disability, unless the company can show that the disability increases the chances that you’ll have a claim.
-The Texas Administrative Code has similar language to prohibit discrimination based solely on blindness or partial blindness.
+The Texas Insurance Code prohibits life, auto, and homeowners insurance companies from denying, refusing to renew, limiting, or charging more for coverage because of a disability, unless the company can show that the disability increases the chances that you’ll have a claim.

 The federal Americans with Disabilities Act (ADA) provides additional protections.
 For more information, call the ADA Technical Assistance Center at 1-800-514-0301 or 1-800-514-0383 (TTY) or visit its website at www.ada.gov/taprog.htm.

-If a company won’t sell you a policy or cancels or refuses to renew your policy, ask why.
+If a company won’t sell you a policy, cancels, or refuses to renew your policy, ask why.
 Most auto and homeowners companies must give you their reasons in writing.
 The company must explain exactly what incident, circumstance, or risk factor they used to make the decision.
 The company must also give you its sources of information.

-Life and health insurance companies that issue individual policies aren’t required to give a written explanation of their decision.
+Life insurance companies that issue individual policies aren’t required to give a written explanation of their decision.

 How to Get Help

-You can also file a complaint with the ADA Technical Assistance Center.
-For more information, call the ADA Technical Assistance Center.
+You can also file a complaint with the ADA Technical Assistance Center,

 Note: If you receive health insurance through your employer, you must file your ADA complaint with the Texas Workforce Commission’s Civil Rights Division.
 For more information, contact the division at 1-888-452-4778 or 512-463-2642 in Austin or visit its website at www.twc.state.tx.us.